Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Piercing Crystals**: While wearing these Bracers your unarmed attacks have +1 to hit and damage rolls.

-**Healing Crystals**: Once a turn when you hit a target with a weapon attack, you can choose to heal equal to half the damage dealt.
+**Healing Crystals**: Once a turn when you hit a target with a unarmed attack, you can choose to heal equal to half the damage dealt.

 ---